 Candidates for a Ph.D. in Molecular and Translational Medicine will have varied scientific and medical backgrounds.
 To meet the stated goals of the GPMTM and provide intensive scientific training and research experience culminating in a Ph.D., as well as equip its graduates to carry out independent research, the course of study will be individualized for each candidate depending upon his/her background.
 This course will be developed by each candidate and his/her Program Advisor in the GPMTM.
 The program of study must be approved by the Student Performance Committee.

-We are pleased to announce that as of September 1, 2012 the Graduate Program in Molecular and Translational Medicine is participating in the Program in Biomedical Sciences (PiBS) which offers training towards the PhD degree by integrating the foundations of interdisciplinary biomedical research with focused investigation and preparation for career advancement.
+The Graduate Program in Molecular and Translational Medicine is participating in the Program in Biomedical Sciences (PiBS) which offers training towards the PhD degree by integrating the foundations of interdisciplinary biomedical research with focused investigation and preparation for career advancement.

 In the first year PhD students will participate in the Foundations in Biomedical Sciences (FiBS) core curriculum as well as have the opportunity to select elective courses focused on area-specific interests.
 Additionally, trainees will engage in laboratory rotations, in journal clubs and research seminars.
 Trainees will work closely with a faculty advisor in the development of an individual plan that will be tailored to serve specific research and professional goals.
 After selection of a laboratory, students will join the program/department with which the mentor is affiliated and continue advanced studies towards candidacy